sarahhaedrich/Big-shark/index.md

 [Lab 01 & Lab02: QGIS Direction and Distance Model](lab02.md)
 In lab 2, we worked in QGIS to create a model to calculate the direction and distance from polygons to a point.
 I used the model I created to look at median gross rent in comparison to distance and direction in El Paso Texas.

-Median Gross Rent by census tract in El Paso
+Median Gross Rent by census tract in El Paso:
 ![](El_Paso_MGR.png)

 [Lab 03: Hydrological Analysis of Mt.
 Kilimanjaro](Lab03.md)